RBAC and Service Accounts in Kubernetes

 # List all role bindings in namespace

-kubectl get rolebindings -n archives-staging -o wide
+kubectl get rolebindings -n myapp-staging -o wide

 # List cluster role bindings